-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.The Incredible, Powerful & Engaging Story of Women in the Bible by Jumoke Akinniranye

 Published by Createspace Independent Publishing Platform on December 13, 2016